National Lampoon's Class Reunion: Reviews

 National Lampoon's Class Reunion suffered negative reviews on release.
+On review aggregator website Rotten Tomatoes, 0% of 7 critics' reviews are positive.
+Audiences polled by CinemaScore gave the film an average grade of "D" on an A+ to F scale.

 According to TV Guide, "this is a very unfunny film which was released after the successful National Lampoon's Animal House, and which died at the box office, focuses on the 10th reunion of a 1972 high-school graduating class.
 The plot combines both comedy and horror-slasher elements, a combination that doesn't work.
-A murderer is killing off class members, who are such dull, dreary creatures no one could blame him.
-Even Chuck Berry, who makes brief appearance singing a medley of his songs, can't save this one."
+A murderer is killing off class members, who are such dull, dreary creatures, no one could blame him.
+Even Chuck Berry, who makes a brief appearance singing a medley of his songs, can't save this one."

 Christopher Tookey states, "Very inferior follow-up to Animal House, with remarkably tasteless basis for comedy.
 John Hughes can be blamed for the script, a feeble spoof of a slasher movie.
 Songs are used to extend running length, but even Chuck Berry seems under par."

-Movie historian Leonard Maltin seemed to agree, citing the picture as a "BOMB" and calling it "Spectacularly unfunny...If you went to school with people like this, no jury on earth would convict you for becoming a homicidal maniac, either."
+Movie historian Leonard Maltin seemed to agree, citing the picture as a "BOMB" and calling it "Spectacularly unfunny...
+If you went to school with people like this, no jury on earth would convict you for becoming a homicidal maniac, either."